Ellestial/100-days-of-code/r2-log.md

 **Today's Progress**: Continued working on Harry Potter Matching Game.

 **Thoughts**: I figured out why my timer wasn't working -- the wrapper setInterval variable was getting redefined each time the timer function was called.
 I am trying to figure out a way to not declare that variable in the global scope while also not having it redefined each time.
 Tomorrow!

+## Day 5: June 21, 2019

+**Today's Progress**: Reviewed `this` info and continued figuring out how to create a timer closure in the Harry Potter Matching Game.

+**Thoughts**: Today was very unproductive.
+I must have needed more sleep throughout the week, since I was too tired to really focus well by 8:00pm.
+I still haven't figured out the best way to work with creating a timer and closures.